The-going/evlproject/content/core/_index.md

 ---
-title: "Real-time core"
+title: "The EVL core"
 menuTitle: "Real-time core"
 date: 2019-02-16T16:10:44+01:00
-weight: 5
+weight: 10
-pre: "<b>1. </b>"
+pre: "&#9656; "
 ---

-## Make it ordinary
+## Make it ordinary, make it simple

-The idea is to build EVL as an ordinary feature of the Linux kernel, not as a foreign extension slapped on top of it.
-[Dovetail]({{% relref "dovetail/_index.md" %}}) plays an important part here, as it hides the nitty-gritty details of embedding a companion co-kernel into Linux from us.
+The EVL core is an autonomous software core which is hosted by the kernel, delivering real-time services to applications having to meet stringent timing requirements.
+This small core is built like any ordinary feature of the Linux kernel, not as a foreign extension slapped on top of it.
+[Dovetail]({{% relref "dovetail/_index.md" %}}) plays an important part here, as it hides the nitty-gritty details of embedding a companion core into the kernel.

-## Make it simple

-The user-space interface to this core is the EVL library (`libevenless.so`), which implements the system call interface, along with the fundamental thread synchronization services.
+The user-space interface to this core is the [EVL library]({{% relref "core/user-api/_index.md" %}}) (`libevl.so`), which implements the basic system call wrappers, along with the fundamental thread synchronization services.
 No bells and whistles, only the basic stuff.
-The intent is to provide simple mechanisms, complex semantics and policies can and should be implemented in high level APIs based on this library.
+The intent is to provide simple mechanisms, complex semantics and policies can and should be implemented in high level APIs based on this library running in userland.

-## Elements
+## Elements {#evl-core-elements}

 As the name suggests, _elements_ are the basic features we may require from the EVL core for supporting real-time applications in this dual kernel environment.
-Also, these features have to implemented as kernel-based resources for delivering the service; at the opposite, pure user-space code could not deliver it.
+Also, only the kernel could provide such features in an efficient way, pure user-space code could not deliver.
 So far, it looks like we need only four elements:

 - thread.
 As the basic execution unit, we want it to be runnable either in real-time mode or regular GPOS mode alternatively, which